Laura Vandervoort: Career

-In 2014, she appeared in the TV adaptation of the Kelley Armstrong novel Bitten, which premiered on January 13, 2014.
+In 2014, she appeared in the TV adaptation of the Kelley Armstrong novel Bitten.

 In 2016, Vandervoort appeared as the supervillain Indigo/Brainiac 8 in three episodes of season one of the CBS action-adventure series Supergirl.

-In 2019, Vandervoort appeared in the Netflix adaptation of the Jonathan Maberry book series V Wars alongside Ian Somerhalder, Adrian Holmes, and Peter Outerbridge, premiered on December 5, 2019.
+In 2019, Vandervoort appeared in the Netflix adaptation of the Jonathan Maberry book series V Wars alongside Ian Somerhalder, Adrian Holmes, and Peter Outerbridge.

 Personal life

 Vandervoort resides in Toronto, Ontario.
 In 2013, she was engaged to actor Oliver Trevena, but the engagement was called off in 2015.
-In 2023, she became engaged to Adam Coates, chief revenue officer of the Decibel Cannabis Company and they married on September 6th, 2025 in Langdon Hall County House, Hotel & Spa, in Canada.
+In 2023, she became engaged to Adam Coates, chief revenue officer of the Decibel Cannabis Company and they married on September 6, 2025 in Langdon Hall Country House, Hotel & Spa, in Canada.